hyperagon/hyperagon.github.io/content/posts/2024-04-23/index.md

 My wish-list is thus:
 - Show appropriate limit warnings/errors when bypassing limits instead of either/or
 - Make it easier to view limits in the resource tab
-- Show when the **GPU** is being used without having to open the resource tabs (there is a warning popup but that only says it once)
+- Show when the **GPU** is being used without having to open the resource tabs (there is a warning popup but that itn't enough)